We advocate for peace and justice through strong partnerships.

 With the results of this study and recommendations a background, along with the 1986 mutual mission agreement and the subsequent 2000 reaffirmation (Sharing God’s Vision) of that partnership between the PC(USA) and the IPRC, we envision the 2016 Cuba Partners Network Meeting in Cuba as a venue for a broader participation toward this common reaffirmation.
 With appropriate funding and resources committed to this meeting, with leadership from the IPRC Synod and World Mission, Cuba Partners Network would engage in “Hermanamiento” (sisterhood) toward an updated, nuanced mutual agreement.

-The Cuba Partners Network recently participated at General Assembly continuing its advocacy for doing life together with our brothers and sisters in the Cuban church, through ministry partnerships with the Presbyterian Reformed Church in Cuba, and encouraging thoughtful consideration and reflection upon the above recommendations presented by the Advisory Committee on Social Witness Policy.
+The Cuba Partners Network has participated at General Assembly to continue its advocacy for doing life together with our brothers and sisters in the Cuban church, through ministry partnerships with the Presbyterian Reformed Church in Cuba, and encouraging thoughtful consideration and reflection upon the above recommendations presented by the Advisory Committee on Social Witness Policy.

 For more ways to advocate for peace and justice through strong partnerships, click here.